Stocks Rise On Renewed Hopes Of Rate Cuts - UrduPoint

 Stocks Rise On Renewed Hopes Of Rate Cuts

-Wall Street opened higher while eurozone equities were up in afternoon deals after Hong Kong and Shanghai closed in the green.
+Wall Street pushed higher while eurozone equities rose after Hong Kong and Shanghai closed in the green.

 London and Tokyo were shut for bank holidays.